 “Yes, you should.”

-From the shadows, Cass and Tom watch the group assembled.
+Later that night from the shadows, Cass and Tom watch the group assembled.
 They hold candles and sing, their sad melody carried downstream by the winds.
 Megan speaks before them.

 “Wait!”
 Jon yells over the wind.
 “That’s not true!
 I was with Cass when she placed the lantern on the well.
 I went to confess my feelings for her and she ran away from me.
 When I caught up to her, she explained her friendship with you Megan, was important to her.
 If you were watching from the shadows Megan, you saw me with Cass.
 You were the one who moved the lantern to the dock.
 You caused this tragedy!
 You caused Cass’s death.”